sirca/bdkd_datastore/datastore/README.md

 # Licensing
-Clusterous is available under the Apache License (2.0).
+BDKD Datastore is available under the Apache License (2.0).
 See the LICENSE.md file.

 Copyright NICTA 2015.